 A coworking space by day and an event venue by night, Love Child Social House’s dual vocation aptly embodies the expression “work hard, play hard.”
 During the day, the space is a monument to work-life balance; people work alone and in groups, consume good food and healthy beverages, do yoga, meditate, and attend workshops on various wellness-related topics.
 At night, the space morphs into a night club frequented by a trendy Toronto clientele.

 Established in New York City in 2016, The Wing is unique in the industry by virtue of its commitment to women and diversity.
 The company has a very specific mission, namely, “the professional, civic, social, and economic advancement of women through community.”
 The Wing caters exclusively to women and this is reflected as much in its event programming as its aesthetics: the spaces are designed using lots of colour and rounded shapes.
-The Wing has locations in 10 major cities across the world and will soon be opening a branch in Toronto.
+The Wing has locations in 10 other major cities across the world.

 Dozens of coworking spaces have sprung up in the hipper neighbourhoods of Montreal and Toronto, and many of them are breathtaking in their design.
 Check them out: visits are free!

 Marie-Hélène Trottier is the creative director at Montreal-based agency, Jump&Love